![]() |

 I like doing top research with students on all levels.

-Tobias Friedrich (2007, now full professor at U Potsdam), Edda Happ (2009, now at Deutsche Bahn), Daniel Johannsen (2010, then postdoc at Tel Aviv U, now at SAP), Anna Huber (2010, now at Teesside U), Markus Wagner (jointly supervised with Frank Neumann, continued his PhD at U Adelaide, now associate professor there), Carola Winzen (2011, now permanent researcher at CNRS, Paris 6), Mahmoud Fouz (2012, jointly supervised with Markus Bläser, now doing start-ups), Christian Klein (2014, now in industries), Marvin Künnemann (2016, now senior research at MPI for Informatics), Anatolii Kostrygin (2017, now in industries), Jing Yang (2018, now in industries), Denis Antipov (2020, joint PhD with ITMO St. Petersburg, now postdoctoral researcher at ITMO), Quentin Renau (expected 2022, CIFRE with Thales) did (or do) their PhD with me.
+The following students did (or currently do) their PhD with me: Tobias Friedrich (2007, now director of the HPI and full professor at U Potsdam), Edda Happ (2009, now at Deutsche Bahn), Daniel Johannsen (2010, then postdoc at Tel Aviv U, now at SAP), Anna Huber (2010, now at Teesside U), Markus Wagner (jointly supervised with Frank Neumann, continued his PhD at U Adelaide, now professor at Monash university), Carola Winzen (2011, now permanent researcher at CNRS, Paris 6), Mahmoud Fouz (2012, jointly supervised with Markus Bläser, now doing start-ups), Christian Klein (2014, now in industries), Marvin Künnemann (2016, now professor in Kaiserslautern), Anatolii Kostrygin (2017, now in industries), Jing Yang (2018, now in industries), Denis Antipov (2020, joint PhD with ITMO St. Petersburg, now in Frank Neumann's group in Adelaide), Quentin Renau (2022, CIFRE with Thales, now in Emma Hart's group in Edinburgh).
 Some also received a nice award for it (two Otto-Hahn medals, a Dr. Eduard Martin prize, a Digiteo-Digicosme prize, a dissertation award from the IDIA department of IP Paris, and three nominations for the GI dissertation award).

-I enjoyed working with PhD students where I was not the official supervisor, for example, Johannes Lengler, Karl Bringmann, Sebastian Mayer, Martin Krejca, Weijie Zheng, and numerous others.
+I enjoyed working with PhD students where I was not the official supervisor, for example, Johannes Lengler, David Steurer, Karl Bringmann, Sebastian Mayer, Martin Krejca, Weijie Zheng, Amirhossein Rajabi, and numerous others.
+If you want to visit me for a few months, please contact me way ahead since administrative processes are complex in France.
+You do not need previous experience in my field, but strong proven mathematical skills are indispensable.

 I supervise in average two M1 research projects for Polytechnique students (projet de recherche en laboratoire).
 With good students, this has often led to a paper at an international conference, once even to a best paper award (at GECCO 2017).
 If you are interested (and have excellent marks in the algorithms course), please contact me towards the end of the second year.